NU-Haptics-Lab/haptx_interfaces/README.md

 __Example Usage:__

-This message will activate the finger breaks on the Right Hand First Finger and Right Hand Middle Finger, and deactivate the finger break on the Left Hand Thumb
+When published to the `haptx/rh/brake_state` topic, this message will activate the finger brake on the Right Hand First Finger and Right Hand Middle Finger, and deactivate the finger brake on the Right Hand Little Finger
 ```
-msg = FingerBreakState()
+msg = FingerBrakeState()
-msg.name = ['rh_ff', 'rh_mf', 'lh_th']
+msg.name = ['rh_ff', 'rh_mf', 'rh_lf']
 msg.activated = [True, True, False]
 ```